Harsheys27/Basic-Chatbot-Using-React/README.md

-A file that contains a basic chatbot
+A file that contains a basic chatbot made for App project and all